Jayashreetech/check/safety/readme.md

-# Safety Algorithm (C)
+# Safety Algorithm

-The Safety Algorithm determines whether a state is safe if the system can allocate resources to each process in some order and still avoid a deadlock.
+- The Safety Algorithm determines whether a state is safe if the system can allocate resources to each process in some order and still avoid a deadlock.
-A system is in a safe state only if there exists a safe sequence.
+- A system is in a safe state only if there exists a safe sequence.